 In the last few years, I found my way to life coaching.
 Through participating in a “burnout reduction program” as a pilot for my institution, I was exposed to one-on-one executive coaching.
 It had some value, but the coaches were not physicians.
 And while they had skill in reciting data about wellness and resilience, most of my colleagues who participated in the same program found no connection with these coaches.
 They were not “like us”.
 This experience coupled with my own self development led me to seek life coach certification.
-I realized that I am surrounded by colleagues who have given their power away - to patients, to administration, to the government, to a virus.
+I realized that I am surrounded by colleagues who have given their power away - to patients, to administration, to the government, to a pandemic.
 So many of us in healthcare have fallen victim to someone or something.
 I have achieved a change in my perspective that allows me to find joy in my work and I want to help others do the same.

 So, while I continue to work as an internal medicine hospitalist, I am reaching out to offer my colleagues coaching.
 If you are feeling stuck, overwhelmed, on the verge of burning out (or already there), or just feeling like there is more out there for you, coaching can help.

 If you think coaching sounds right for you, please take a moment to reach out to me and schedule a free consultation.